MusB Music / Overview

 ABB, including A in Music.

-Students should normally have the equivalent of ABRSM Grade 8 on an instrument or voice - preferably at Distinction - upon entry to the course in September.Find out more about contextual admissions.
+Students wishing to pursue performance units should have the equivalent of ABRSM Grade 8 on an instrument or voice (preferably at Distinction).Find out more about contextual admissions.

 - Typical International Baccalaureate offer